Frankfurt School: Dialectic of Enlightenment

 Adorno and Horkheimer's Dialectic of Enlightenment, written during the Institute's exile in America, was published in 1944.
-While retaining many Marxist insights, this work shifted emphasis from a critique of the material forces of production to a critique of the social and ideological forces bought about by early capitalism.
+While retaining many Marxist insights, this work shifted emphasis from a critique of the material forces of production to a critique of the social and ideological forces brought about by early capitalism.
 The Dialectic of Enlightenment uses the Odyssey as a paradigm for their analysis of bourgeois consciousness.
-In this work, Adorno and Horkheimer introduce many themes that central to subsequent social thought.
+In this work, Adorno and Horkheimer introduce many themes that are central to subsequent social thought.
 Their exposition of the domination of nature as a central characteristic of instrumental rationality and its application within the capitalism of the post-Enlightenment era was made long before ecology and environmentalism became popular concerns.

 They claim that Instrumental rationality is the new means of cultural reproduction within the mechanical age.
 It is a fusion of domination and technological rationality that brings all of external and internal nature under the power of the human subject.
-In the process the subject gets swallowed up and no social force analogous to the proletariat can be identified that could enable the subject to emancipate itself.
+In the process, the subject gets swallowed up, and no social force analogous to the proletariat can be identified that could enable the subject to emancipate itself.

-It is their contention that, at a time when it appears that reality itself has become the basis for ideology, the greatest contribution that critical theory can make is to explore the dialectical contradictions of individual subjective experience, on the one hand, and to preserve the truth of theory, on the other.
+They contend that, at a time when it appears that reality itself has become the basis for ideology, the greatest contribution that critical theory can make is to explore the dialectical contradictions of individual subjective experience, on the one hand, and to preserve the truth of theory, on the other.
 Even dialectical progress is put into doubt: "Its truth or untruth is not inherent in the method itself, but in its intention in the historical process."
 This intention must be oriented toward integral freedom and happiness: "The only philosophy which can be responsibly practiced in face of despair is the attempt to contemplate all things as they would present themselves from the standpoint of redemption."